Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 It leads them uphill with researched methodologies, solutions and data to a conclusion that makes the reader feel like they’ve learned something important.

-Improve the impact of your white paper by writing it in collaboration with your team or colleagues.
+Improve the impact of your report by writing it in collaboration with your team or colleagues.
 Use the workflows feature to assign the data visualizations to one person, a specific section to another, the proofreading to another and so on.
-By writing it together you can ensure that everything is covered and the overall message makes sense.
+By writing it together, you can ensure that everything is covered and the overall message makes sense.

 White Paper Design Tips & Best Practices